 In 1976 the Meissner funeral home was the festival center for a vigil for Queen Rosa of the Evans gypsy (Roma) clan.
 Several members of the Evans and Mitchell families are buried at Shannon Rose Hill Cemetery.

-Meissner was one of the local undertakers who went to New London in east Texas in 1937 to help after the school explosion that killed about 294 people, mostly children.
+Meissner was one of the local undertakers who went to New London in east Texas in 1937 to help after the school explosion that killed an estimated 311 people, mostly children.
 When his own end came, James Raymond Meissner gave his business to his former employer: Meissner is buried in Shannon Rose Hill.

 George Gause’s best-known partner, of course, was John Morton Ware, who married Gause’s daughter Louise and was added to the company name about 1923.
 Ware is buried in Greenwood Cemetery.
 Clips are from the 1941 city directory and May 28, 1955 Dallas Morning News.

 Just as livery stables branched out into undertaking, so did other businesses that had a natural connection.
 Carpenters, for example, made coffins and thus branched out.
 And furniture stores that sold coffins and other funeral trappings sometimes branched out into undertaking.
 So it was with Fakes & Co.
 Brothers William and Bailey Fakes were born in Tennessee, moved to Texas, and opened their furniture store in Fort Worth in 1876.
 Clips are from the 1878 and 1885 city directories.

 In the mid-1890s both Fakes brothers moved to Dallas.
 But when Bailey Fakes died in 1895 he was buried in Fort Worth’s Oakwood Cemetery.
 William Fakes died in 1909 and is buried in Oakland Cemetery in Dallas.
 Clips are from the October 3, 1895 Gazette and December 20, 1909 Dallas Morning News.